beshenkaD/maschinenkonzept/README.md

 # maschinenkonzept
-Bot for telegram and vk.com
+Bot for telegram and vk